-AC = alternating current, meaning, that the current moves in a waveform in a positive and negative direction.
+AC means alternating current.
+The current moves in a waveform in a positive and negative direction.
 AC is typical for the powerlines and typically used in houses.

 AC Charging means using an onboard charger, that is, an AC/DC converter onboard the electric car.

-Arcing = This happens when electricity tries to jump across a gap between connections.
+Arcing is when electricity tries to jump across a gap between connections.
 For example, if a 16 Amp plug isn’t pushed all the way into the 16 Amp socket, the flow of electricity gets interrupted.
 That little gap between the power outlet and the plug’s metal pins can cause heat to build up in your EV charging cable.
 When that happens, the safety features in your EVSE (charging unit) kick in and shut things down—so your car won’t charge.

 Charging cables usually come with plug-in electric cars.
 They’re easy to use—plug them into a regular household outlet, and no special setup is needed.
 In New Zealand, WorkSafe recommends getting an electrician to install a separate circuit with a Type B RCD for extra safety.
 And don’t forget to follow the safety instructions provided with every EVPower charging cable.